Evan Michael Tanner: Character overview

 Tanner is known to have fought in the Korean War when his brain's sleep center was destroyed by a stray piece of shrapnel, making him a permanent insomniac.
 As a result of his injury, he does not sleep nor does he need to.
 He was discharged after this incident with a pension of $112 per month (as mentioned in several of the novels) despite becoming an ideal of the "perfect soldier", one who is constantly awake.

 Tanner is subject to fatigue after exertion and needs time to recover or regain his strength.
 When tired, he uses meditation and hatha yoga techniques to relax and enter a semi-trance state.
 But otherwise he has no need for sleep and suffers no ill effects from not sleeping.

 He fills his time productively by reading voraciously, learning multiple languages, and, among other activities, charging stiff fees to write term papers, dissertations, and other documents for college students.
 He is enamored of lost causes, admiring the dedication to stay committed against overwhelming odds.
-Tanner is a member of dozens of small groups espousing various fringe causes, such as support for royal pretenders or the restoration of monarchies, political secessionist movements, and the Flat Earth Society (Tanner does not believe in flat earth theories, but rather joined the group as an expression of his contrarian streak).
+Tanner is a member of dozens of small groups espousing various fringe causes, such as support for royal pretenders or the restoration of monarchies, political secessionist movements, and the Flat Earth Society (Tanner does not believe in flat earth theories, but rather joined as an expression of his contrarian streak and skepticism).
 These groups provide a loose network of sympathizers and helpers which Tanner utilizes as he travels the world on adventures.
 At the end of the first novel, he is recruited to join an American government agency so secretive it does not have a name.
 Yet Tanner is not a spy or secret agent in the usual sense and is usually not motivated by duty or political ideology.
 He more typically is motivated by profit, wooing a beautiful woman, or a sense of adventure and curiosity.